thedoomed/EyeStep-CPP/README.md

 We can print the raw text translation of this instruction by doing:<br>
 `std::cout << inst.data << std::endl; // "mov eax,[ebp+08]"`

-Now let's say, we're hoping to identify eax, ebp, and 8, programatically.<br>
+How can we use code to grab information like 'eax', 'ebp', or +8, programatically?<br>
-The first thing we do is make sure it contains a source and destination operand:
+The first thing we would do is make sure it contains both a source and destination operand:
 ```
 if (inst.flags & OP_SRC_DEST)
 {